The HyperTexts

 Immortality soon will be yours:

-a Mushy Poem for the Ages,
+a Mushy Poem for all the Ages

-if only you’ll honor my doors.
+(if only you’ll honor my doors.)

 Lines in which the Poet, having forgotten his seventeenth Wedding Anniversary, implores his increasingly mulish Muse for Inspiration